bplessis/blog/_posts/2017-02-19-firewall-pf.markdown

       sshguard_prescribe_interval -> sshguard_reset_interval
     ##########################################################################

+Next step is simply activating the service in *rc.conf*, manually or by using `sysrc`:
-sysrc sshguard_enable="YES"
+> sysrc sshguard_enable="YES"

+And starting up the service:
-service sshguard start
+> service sshguard start

+You can then look for sshguard message in */var/log/message* and inspect the deny table using:
-pfctl -t sshguard -T show
+> pfctl -t sshguard -T show

 NB setting up a few IPs addresses in */usr/local/etc/sshguard.whitelist* might be a good idea.